|

-Your Football Betting Guide from Football-Data Football-Data Guide to Betting
+Your Football-Data Guide to Betting

-Football-Data's revenues come from losses accrued by customers of advertised bookmakers.
+Affiliate Disclosure: Football-Data's revenues come from losses accrued by customers of advertised bookmakers.
 Nearly all bettors lose in the long run.
 Users taking advantage of any advertised welcome offer should familiarise themselves with the bookmaker's T&Cs.
 Any information appearing on this website, including references to winning, profit, beating odds/bookmakers etc. should not be considered professional advice or a recommendation to bet or gamble.
-Betting and gambling in the UK is considered entertainment only and not a trade to make money.
+Furthermore, the small proportion of customers considered by bookmakers to be sufficiently skilled at beating their prices may find their stakes restricted or have their accounts closed.
+Both the UK Government and bookmakers alike maintain that betting and gambling in the UK should be considered a form of entertainment only and not a trade to make money.
 Please gamble responsibly.
 NEVER risk what you cannot affort to lose.
-BeGambleAware.
+GambleAware.

 In my new book, Squares & Sharps, Suckers & Sharks: Science, Psychology & Philosophy of Gambling, I explore the science of probability and uncertainty, the difference between expectation and utility, the irrationality of human beings, luck & skill, market efficiency and the wisdom of crowds, why winners take all and why indeed we gamble at all.

-From: Amazon | Google | Waterstones | High Stakes.
+From: Amazon | Google | Waterstones | High Stakes. |

 It has been said that 97% of gamblers fail to turnover a profit over the long term.
 Everyone can get lucky and win a bet, even if it's a longshot on Exeter to beat Manchester United at Old Trafford at fixed odds of 50/1.
 The much harder task, over many bets, is to consistently win more that one loses.
 The reason, of course, is because the "odds" or probabilities, literally speaking, are stacked against the punter, since as we know the bookmaker, who sets the odds, is not in the game for charitable purposes.
 Those odds contain an in-built advantage for the bookmaker such that if the punter bets blindly or randomly, he will surely lose over the long term, just as he would at any casino roulette wheel.
 That so many punters are actually losing long term is merely confirmation that the bookmaker's advantage, or overround is particularly difficult to overcome.